pachyderm/pachyderm/doc/pachub/pachub_getting_started.md

 Although you can perform most simple actions directly in the dashboard, `pachctl` provides full functionality.
 Most likely, you will use `pachctl` for any operation beyond the most basic workflow.
-We recommend that you use `pachctl` for all data operations and the dashboard to view your data and graphical representation of your pipelines.
+Pachyderm recommends that you use `pachctl` for all data operations and the dashboard to view your data and graphical representation of your pipelines.